Low Dose CT Lung Cancer Screening

 Kentucky has the highest incidence rate of lung cancer in the United States, with about 90 percent of lung cancers caused by smoking.
 Lung cancer screening allows for early detection, when cancer is most treatable and can increase the chance of survival by 50 percent.
 With recent advances in cancer treatment, lung cancer is no longer considered a death sentence when it’s caught and treated early enough.
 A lung cancer screening is safe, effective and could save a life.

 - Heavy smoker or formerly a heavy smoker (defined by 30 pack-years*)

 - If a former smoker, must have quit smoking within the last 15 years

-- Most insurances will cover those ages 55-80, although Medicare will cover between ages 55-77.
+- Most insurances will cover those ages 55-77, though some will cover up to age 80

-- Must not have had a chest CT in the last two years and no known pulmonary nodules or previous malignancy.
+- Must not have had a chest CT in the last 12 months

 *A pack-year is calculated by the number of years smoked, multiplied by the number of packs smoked per day.
 For example: Smoked for 15 years x 2 packs per day = 30 pack-years.

 Patients should talk with their doctor to determine eligibility.
 If eligible, the physician will write an order for the screening.
-Then you can call UofL Hospital’s Radiology Department at 502-562-3187 to schedule a low-dose CT lung cancer screening.
+Brown Cancer Center's Lung Screening Program can also help determine eligibility and schedule the screening -- call 502-210-4497.

 Lung Cancer Screening Risks and Benefits